swcarpentry/DEPRECATED-boot-camps/testing/README.md

 * Does it continue to work after changes are made, for example optimisations or bug fixes?
 * Does it continue to work after system configurations or libraries are upgraded?
 * Does it respond properly for a full range of input parameters?
-* Does it handle about edge or corner cases?
+* Does it handle edge and corner cases?

 As a cautionary tale, consider Ariane 5 which used Ariane 4 software.
 Ariane 5 had new and improved engines which caused the code to produce a buffer overflow...and Ariane 5 blew up!
 So, some forgotten tests led to millions of pounds down the drain and some very red faces.